kaplayjs/kaplay-site/src/content/blog/sok5.md

 > Product Update

-WOO!
-The classic KAPLAY defaulty font **happy** got a redesign with a bunch of changes on it's **2.0** version, but the main one is now it's available in **.TTF** format, so you can use it in your notepad, your code-editor, terminal or even in your calculator (doubt it).
+Hey!
+The classic KAPLAY defaulty font **happy** got a redesign with a bunch of changes on it's **2.0** version.
+The main change is that now it's available in `.ttf` format, so you can use it in your notepad, your code-editor, terminal, or even in your calculator (doubt it).

 ![](./assets/notepad.gif)